solchef/examples/github/README.md

 The Jobs are located in `src/app/trigger` and include:

-- Job 1: This Job will run when a new issue is created on the `triggerdotdev` / `empty` repository.
-Once created it will then add a 'Bug' label to the issue.
+- Job 1: This Job will run when a new issue is created on a repository.
+Once created it will add a 'Bug' label to the issue.

 - Job 2: This Job will run when a new star is added or removed from the `triggerdotdev` / `trigger.dev` repository